 Costs of traveling in Georgetown and Malacca

-How easy is to travel to Malacca or Georgetown?
+How easy is it to travel to Malacca or Georgetown?

-Well, this really depends on where you are coming from right…?
-If you coming from Singapore, Malacca is the obvious choice as it’s much closer.
-Likewise, if you are coming from Thailand or Langkawi (there’s a direct ferry between the islands) Penang is much easier and cheaper to reach.
-If you are coming from Kuala Lumpur, Malacca is closer and therefore faster and cheaper.
+Well, this depends on where you are coming from, right…?
+If you come from Singapore, Malacca is the obvious choice as it’s much closer.
+Likewise, Penang is much easier and cheaper to reach if you are coming from Thailand or Langkawi (there’s a direct ferry between the islands).
+If you are coming from Kuala Lumpur, Malacca is closer, faster, and more affordable.

-- If you have 2 weeks or less we say: choose one and go; If you have more than 2 weeks you can do both and enjoy them easily.
+- If you have two weeks or less, we say: choose one and go; If you have more than two weeks, you can do both and enjoy them easily.
 Malacca and Georgetown complement each other historically and culturally.

 - Do you want to feel and wander around an old town with many historic buildings/ruins, visit Malacca;